molgenis/molgenis-emx2/docs/molgenis/README.md

 - **Enhanced data modelling features**: we enabled the option for multiple data schemas, schema templates, and FAIR data improvements (e.g., the `ONTOLOGY` data type).
 For developers, the data API specification is now auto-generated.
 Any changes to the schema will be automatically documented in the GraphQL API
 - **Improved data APIs**: In EMX2, we've incorporated [GraphQL](https://graphql.org).
 This allows users to write more advanced queries

 We are still in the process of adding EMX1 features into EMX2.
 For now, EMX1 will be maintained but not actively developed.
+It will eventually be deprecated.
+Please check the [molgenis/molgenis](https://github.com/molgenis/molgenis) for any updates.